ibm-messaging/mq-metric-samples/TUNING.md

 queues that do not change frequently, then you might want to increase the rediscovery attribute.
 The default is 1 hour.
 The tradeoff here is that newly-defined queues may not have any metrics reported until this interval expires.

+The messages created by the queue manager ought to be non-persistent.
+There is no real value in preserving them across a restart.
+Check that the model queues, or explicitly-configured reply queues, have `DEFPSIST(NO)`.

 ## Dividing the workload
 One further approach that you might like to consider, though I wouldn't usually recommend it, is to have two or more collectors running against the same queue manager.
 And then configure different sets of queues to be monitored.
 So a